medusajs/medusa/README.md

 ## Contribution

 Medusa is all about the community.
 Therefore, we would love for you to help us build the most robust and powerful commerce engine on the market.
 Whether its fixing bugs, improving our documentation or simply spreading the word, please feel free to join in.
+Please check [our contribution guide](https://github.com/medusajs/medusa/blob/master/CONTRIBUTING.md) for further details about how to contribute.

 ## Repository structure